ColinSullivan1/nats-config-examples/federated-leafs/README.md

 ## Setup

 For demonstration purposes, here are four servers representing four layers of a deployment.
-The servers are leafnoded into on another to create a hierarchy or chain.
+The servers are leafed to create a hierarchy or chain.

 This allows messages to flow as follows:

 Device -> Edge -> Regionals -> Central

-We'll generate data from the device, subscribe on the central, and see messages flow.
-This is entirely run on a single node, so ports will differentiate function.
+We'll generate data from the device, subscribe on the central, and see messages flow across the chain.
+This is entirely run on a single node (my laptop),so ports will differentiate function.

 Note that messages can flow in either direction with this configuration.
-Accounts and security can be setup to to restrict data flow.
+Accounts can be setup to to restrict data flow.

 ## Ports